-As a young child, Iraima Otteson developed love for art.
-She graduated as a Graphic Designer, in Venezuela-South America, but it was not only at school where she learned to work with a diversity of art mediums, but her self-motivation and passion lead her to a career of more than 20 years of experience as an artist and love of teaching children the joy and passion of art.
+As a young child, Iraima Otteson developed a love for art.
+She graduated as a Graphic Designer, but it was not only at school where she learned to work with a diversity of art mediums, but her self-motivation and passion lead her to a career of more than 20 years of experience as an artist and love of teaching children the joy and passion for art.

 We value effort over natural ability, Iraima tells her students over and over because she believes that in life, effort and persistence toward our goals will help us succeed more so than natural ability.